Founder of The Good Earth restaurant chain dies at age 89

-The founder of The Good Earth restaurant chain who was considered a health food pioneer has died at age 89.
+William A. "Bill" Galt, the founder of The Good Earth restaurant chain who was considered a health food pioneer, has died.
+He was 89.

-According to family and friends, William A. "Bill" Galt died Aug.
-2 in Reno, Nevada, from complications after repeated surgeries to repair a broken left hip and pelvis suffered in a fall.
+Galt died Aug.
+2 in Reno, Nevada, from complications after repeated surgeries to repair a broken left hip and pelvis suffered in a fall, according to family and friends.

 Continue Reading Below